roman910dev/drizzle-flags/README.md

 This package can be used to use [flags](https://planetscale.com/learn/courses/mysql-for-developers/examples/bitwise-operations) columns in drizzle.
 These columns can store multiple boolean values using a single integer column, which can save up a lot of space.
 For example, using this method 8 booleans can be stored in a single `TINYINT`.

+> [!IMPORTANT]
+> Currently, this package only supports MySQL databases.
+Other databases will be added.

 ## Installation

 ```bash